thanks-cohn/kimi/README.md

 You don’t need a dashboard to know you’ve been working.

-But a few lines don't hurt.
+But a few lines never hurt.